Multi-Agent

 | my-app-db-0 |

-5. Check containers on workers
+5. Check containers on agents

 sudo nerdctl psDeploying from a remote machine